 Plan your South Bay day trip or weekend getaway using the resources below.

-- Manhattan Beach is the northernmost and most upscale of the three, with the fanciest beachfront homes, lots of shopping near the pier, plenty of coffee shops and clubs and lively energy.
-Get more information about Manhattan Beach.
+- Manhattan Beach is the northernmost and most upscale of the three, with the fanciest beachfront homes, lots of shopping near the pier, plenty of coffee shops and clubs, and lively energy.

 South Bay weather is best in spring and fall.
 In summer, the Los Angeles coastline can be shrouded in foggy "June gloom" for much of the month, sometimes lingering into "No Sky July".
-To find out more and what causes June Gloom, check out this guide.
-On a clear winter day just after rain, the views are stellar.
+On a clear winter day just after a rain, the views are stellar.

 If you've only got a day in the South Bay, take a walk along the Strand (oceanfront sidewalk) between Hermosa Beach and Manhattan Beach, to see how people live and play.

-- Redondo Beach Pier: One of Southern California's most-developed Piers offer dining, shopping (think tourist geegaws) and people-watching.
+- Redondo Beach Pier: One of Southern California's most-developed Piers offers dining, shopping (think tourist geegaws), and people-watching.

-- Sport Fishing: Half-day and longer deep-sea fishing trips leave daily from the Redondo Marina.
+- Sports fishing: Half-day and longer deep-sea fishing trips leave daily from the Redondo Marina.
 No pole?
 No problem.
 The tackle shop on the same pier rents everything you need.
-Catches here include halibut, mackerel, bonita, sand bass, yellowtail and more.
+Catches here include halibut, mackerel, bonita, sand bass, yellowtail, and more.